-Some churches introduce worship music only after the Alpha weekend while others start with carefully selected songs on the first night.
+Most churches introduce worship music only after the Alpha Time Away (or weekend) while others start with carefully selected songs on the first night.
 Here are some ideas from Alpha leaders across Canada who have shared their best practices:

 The best genre of music is the type that makes your guests feel the most welcome.
-For younger groups, you might want to have upbeat, energetic music playing.
+For younger groups, you might want to have upbeat, energetic music playing 5 or 10 minutes before your Alpha begins.
 For older crowds, you could have relaxing instrumental music.
 If you have a variety of ages at your Alpha, usually lively, fun music is enjoyed by all.

-There's a great video by Tim Hughes, UK worship leader, on YouTube that explains more about worship music on Alpha.
+This video by Tim Hughes, UK worship leader, on YouTube explains more about worship music on Alpha in an in-person context.
 Click here to watch this video.

 Week by Week Ideas

-For the first week or two, play upbeat energetic music, either live or streamed.
+For the first week or two, play upbeat energetic music, either live or streamed 5 to 10 minutes before your Alpha begins.
 This provides a welcoming and positive atmosphere.
-For the Intro Dinner, have the Music Leader perform a few songs in the background.
+Always greet guests as they arrive, whether in person or online.
+For an in-person Alpha, the Music Leader could play a few songs in the background.
 Guests can relax and don’t have to participate.

 On Week 2, choose two songs that are about God or faith, but not TO God (e.g. Do not sing "I love you Lord" since it requires people to agree with what is being sung, and someone new will not be ready for that).
 Ask guests to participate if they feel comfortable.